Disclosures on corporate governance practices

 Components of the remuneration of the Management Board

-The remuneration of the Management Board comprises three components: (i) a fixed remuneration and fringe benefits, (ii) a variable remuneration that is contingent on the achievement of specific targets (short-term performance-related component) and (iii) share-based payment (long-term incentive component)
+The remuneration of the Management Board comprised three components in financial year 2020: (i) a fixed remuneration and fringe benefits, (ii) a variable remuneration that is contingent on the achievement of specific targets (short-term performance-related component) and (iii) share-based payment (long-term incentive component).

 (i) Fixed remuneration and fringe benefits

 The fixed remuneration is paid in equal monthly instalments.
-The fringe benefits consist of the provision of a company car, a mobile telephone and capped insurance subsidies, particularly for accident, medical and pension insurance or some other private form of pension provision.
+The fringe benefits consist of the provision of a company car, a mobile telephone, a relocation allowance and capped insurance subsidies, particularly for accident, medical and pension insurance or some other private form of pension provision.

 (ii) Variable, performance-related remuneration

-The Management Board’s variable, performance-related remuneration (bonus) is based on the operating result of the DIC Asset Group and therefore take account of both positive and negative developments.
+The Management Board’s variable, performance-related remuneration (bonus) is based on the annual funds from operations (FFO) generated by the DIC Asset Group and is therefore linked to one of the Group’s key performance indicators.

-Members of the Management Board are granted a bonus only if the DIC Asset Group reports an operating profit.
-The amount of the bonus is based on the extent to which corporate and personal targets were achieved.
-Corporate and personal targets are each given a 50 % weighting by the Supervisory Board when setting the bonus.
+Members of the Management Board are granted a bonus only if the DIC Asset Group meets a level of FFO defined in the respective director’s contract.
+For the Chief Executive Officer (CEO) and the Chief Investment Officer (CIO), the amount of the bonus is based on the extent to which corporate and personal targets were achieved whereas the bonus amount applicable to the other Management Board members is based on achieving personal targets.
+To the extent that both corporate and personal targets have been defined, each are given a 50% weighting by the Supervisory Board when setting the bonus.
 No bonus cap has been specified in the director’s contracts.
 The Supervisory Board decides on the bonus once a year by 31 May of the following year.
 The bonus is paid on the last bank working day of the month in which the Supervisory Board makes its decision on the bonus.

 (iii) Share-based payment as a long-term incentive

-In addition, members of the Management Board hold options on phantom stocks in DIC Asset AG, which also take account of both positive and negative developments.
+In addition, members of the Management Board hold options on phantom stocks in DIC Asset AG, which take account of both positive and negative developments.
 The number of options granted is specified in individual contracts and capped.
 The options are designed such that they only grant the right to cash payment.
 The exercise of the options is linked to a specific number service years (vesting period).
-The duration of the vesting period is regulated by contract (see table “Phantom stock options”).
-When the options are exercised, the special remuneration is determined as the positive difference between the average of the closing prices during a reference period of ten trading days preceding the exercise of the options and the contractually agreed exercise price of EUR 5.88 per phantom stock.
+The duration of the vesting period is regulated by contract and is based on the term of the respective director’s contract (see table “Phantom stock options“).
+When the options are exercised, the special remuneration is generally determined as the positive difference between the average of the closing prices during a reference period of ten trading days preceding the exercise of the options and the exercise price agreed in the respective director’s contract.
+In addition, an increase factor dependent on the reference price is applied to options granted in 2020, with the amount paid out as special remuneration being capped at three times the original amount.
 The members of the Management Board may therefore benefit from the shares’ upside potential during the reference period.
-No cap has been set on the participation in the upside potential at the time the option is exercised.
-The fair value of the options on 31 December 2019 was EUR 792 thousand.
+The fair value of the options on 31 December 2020 was EUR 1,367 thousand.